 Hex keys, Allen keys, whatever you want to call them: for modern bikes, they’re fairly essential.
 Almost all fastenings on modern sports bikes are octagonal, so having a set of them is a pretty wise idea.
-Luckily, a full set is pretty small, but if you’re trying to shave down your tool kit, just remove the sizes you don’t need, or will be least likely to use on the side of the road…
+Luckily, a full set is pretty small, but if you’re trying to shave down your roadside tool kit, just remove the sizes you don’t need, or will be least likely to use on the side of the road…

 An Adjustable Wrench

 If you’ve got the space, then pack one of these.
-I know, they’re also terrible tools and we’ve all sheared more nuts with them than we’d like to admit – but as a space saver, they’re the best alternative.
+I know, they’re also terrible motorcycle tools and we’ve all sheared more nuts with them than we’d like to admit – but as a space saver, they’re the best alternative.
 Unless you’ve got a socket set with your multi-tool, but even then, would you have the leverage?
 In a bind, these things are damn handy.

 When it comes to electrics, I’m fairly useless but I know the value of a spare length of wire.
-Having a strip to bypass a fuse, repair a damaged wire or just simply to lash something to something else…It takes up next to no space, and it’s another weapon in your side of the road arsenal.
+Having a strip to bypass a fuse, repair a damaged wire or just simply to lash something to something else…It takes up next to no space, and it’s another weapon in your side-of-the-road arsenal.
 Better to travel with than without, for sure.
 If you can fit fuses and bulbs into your under seat space, even better…

 Duct tape – yeah, it’s another pain in the ass to fit under the seat but if you can get a roll of it under, then do it.
 Chances are, you won’t be able to fit it under, but a few lengths of it folded over itself will definitely fit, and it could get you out of a nightmare situation until a proper fix comes along.
 Electrical tape is also useful for sealing those aforementioned electrical problems, but thanks to our disregard for the environment, a plastic bag is never too far away, and you can make do with a length of that, sealed around the breaks with the careful application of heat from a lighter.